Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Recovery of the relaxation equation in the undeformed limit

-Thus, the leading-order balance occurs not with the derivative term, but with the free-energy terms, confirming that in the long-time (quasi-equilibrium) limit, the stationary solution satisfies:
+Thus, the leading-order balance occurs not with the derivative term, but with the free-energy terms, confirming that in the long-time (quasi-equilibrium) limit, the stationary solution satisfies

-This demonstrates that even when starting from the generalized relaxation equation, the classical mean-field exponent $\beta=\tfrac{1}{2}$ is recovered in the undeformed limit $\mu_{\psi}=1$, under equilibrium assumptions.
-The derivative terms decay near $T_{c}$, and the critical scaling is governed by the balance of potential terms in the Ginzburg--Landau free energy.
+This demonstrates that even when starting from the generalized relaxation equation, the classical mean-field exponent $\beta=1/2$ is recovered in the undeformed limit $\mu_{\psi}=1$, under equilibrium assumptions.
+The derivative terms decay near $T_{c}$, and the critical scaling is governed by the balance of the potential terms in the GL-free energy.

-\subsection{Higher-Order Corrections}
+\subsection{Higher-order corrections}

 Derivative terms can be treated as perturbations (next-to-leading order).
-They modify the scaling only slightly and do not affect the critical exponent at leading order. \begin{itemize} \item $\varepsilon^{\beta-1}$ and $\varepsilon^{\beta-2}$ diverge as $\varepsilon\to0$, but are derivative-based. \item Near $T_{c}$, $\psi$ is small and smooth, so derivatives are small. \item Dominant balance is between $a(T)\psi$ and $b\psi^{3}$, yielding again $\beta=\frac{1}{2}.$ \item Derivative terms are corrections to this leading-order behavior. \end{itemize}
+They modify the scaling only slightly and do not affect the critical exponent to leading order.
+Thus, (i) $\varepsilon^{\beta-1}$ and $\varepsilon^{\beta-2}$ diverge as $\varepsilon\to0$ but are derivative-based; (ii) near $T_{c}$, $\psi$ is small and smooth, so derivatives are small; (iii) the dominant balance is between $a(T)\psi$ and $b\psi^{3}$, yielding again $\beta=1/2$.
+Thus, indeed the derivative terms are corrections to this leading-order behavior.